soupi/rfc/reading_haskell.md

 ## Defining Types

 - Concrete types starts with an uppercase letter
 - Use `type` to give a new alias to an existing type.
-They can be use interchangingly.
+They can be used interchangeably.

 ```hs
 type Nickname = String